 - if the person has had a positive blood test for hepatitis B or hepatitis C

-- by those with specific medical conditions, such as most types of cancer or certain heart conditions
+- by those with specific medical conditions, such as most cancers and certain heart conditions

-After registering to donate, the person will undertake an HLA-typing test, which is used to match up patients with potential donors.
+After registering to donate, the person undergoes an HLA-typing test, which healthcare professionals use to match individuals with potential donors.

-Their HLA type will then be added to a database of potential donors, and a doctor will search the registry to try to find a match for their patient.
+The healthcare professional then adds their HLA type to a database of potential donors, and they search the registry to try to find a match.

-The proteins in the blood cells will be compared to see if they are similar to those of the recipient.
-The potential donor will be contacted if there is a match.
+They compare proteins in the blood cells to see if they are similar to those of the recipient.
+They then contact the potential donor if there is a match.

-The more similar the donor’s tissue type is to the patient’s, the better the chance of the patient’s body accepting the transplant.
+The more similar the donor’s tissue type is to the individual’s, the better the chance of the person’s body accepting the transplant.

-Bone Marrow Donors Worldwide (BMDW) is a collective database of 59 registries in 43 countries, and 37 cord blood registries from 21 countries; 26.35 million potential stem cell donors and 687 thousand cord blood units were available as of September 2015.19,20 Preliminary searches through the NMDP routinely also explore the BMDW.
+The World Marrow Donor Association (WMDA) is a collective database of hematopoietic cell donor registries from 55 countries.
+About 37.9 million potential donors and over 802,600 cord blood units were available as of April 2021.
+Preliminary searches through the NMDP also explore the WMDA.